Login FormLost your password?

 These days the business works on world famous events and projects – from the London 2012 Games and the 2014 Sochi Winter Games to the New York University campus in Abu Dhabi and the Venetian Hotel & Resort in Macau, as well as a raft of high profile reality TV and light entertainment shows and global music tours.

 The last decade has seen J&C Joel’s products and services evolve to include design, manufacture and installation services, giving customers an all-round service.
-Now employing almost 100 people globally, the company’s achievements have also been recognised with a host of awards including being named the Halifax Evening Courier’s International Business of the year in 2007 and Business of the Year in 2009; The 48 Group Club awarded it UK Exporter of the year 2010 and it won the Widget Award product of the year in 2008.
-Most recently J&C Joel was named SME Exporter of the Year 2015 at the Yorkshire Business Masters awards.
+Now employing more than 100 people globally, the company’s achievements have also been recognised with a host of awards including being named the Halifax Evening Courier’s International Business of the year in 2007 and Business of the Year in 2009; The 48 Group Club awarded it UK Exporter of the year 2010 and it won the Widget Award product of the year in 2008; SME Exporter of the Year 2015 at the Yorkshire Business Masters awards.

 Export sales now account for more than 50 per cent of overall sales and J&C Joel has embraced the global appetite for Made in Britain products.